Time Zones in Cuba

 how many time zones does Cuba have?

-Cuba has one official time zone: America/Havana.
-This single-zone setup applies across the entire country, including Havana, Santiago de Cuba, Camagüey, Holguín, Guantánamo, Santa Clara, Las Tunas, and Bayamo, so domestic scheduling does not require regional time adjustments.
+Cuba has one time zone: America/Havana.
+This means the same local time is used across the country, including Havana, Santiago de Cuba, Camagüey, Holguín, Guantánamo, Santa Clara, Las Tunas, and Bayamo.

 does Cuba use daylight saving time?